 When David prayed for God to shatter the teeth of his enemies, likening them to young lions pursuing him to his death, he was making the point that God is holy, righteous, and just, and He will ultimately judge the wicked for the evil they do.
 Jesus quoted some of the imprecatory psalms during His earthly ministry.
-In John 15:25, Jesus quotes Psalm 35:19 and 69:4, and Paul did so as well in Romans 11:9–10, which is a quote of Psalm 69:22–23.
-Since Jesus and Paul quoted verses from these imprecatory psalms, it proves those psalms were inspired by God and removes all doubt that they were sinful or simply selfish prayers of revenge.
+In John 15:25, Jesus quotes Psalm 35:19 and 69:4.
+Paul also quoted an imprecatory prayer in Romans 11:9–10, which is a quote of Psalm 69:22–23.
+Since Jesus and Paul quoted verses from these imprecatory psalms, it proves those psalms were inspired by God and counters any allegation that they were sinful or selfish prayers of revenge.

-Using imprecatory prayers for our circumstances today is unjustifiable, as it would require taking these prayers out of context.
-In the New Testament, Jesus exhorts us to pray for our enemies (Matthew 5:44–48; Luke 6:27–38), but praying for their death or for bad things to happen to them isnít what He meant.
-Instead, we are to pray for their salvation first and foremost, and then for Godís will to be done.
-There’s no greater blessing than a personal relationship with Jesus Christ, and thatís what Jesus means by praying for and blessing those who curse us.
+Using imprecatory prayers from the Psalms today should only be done against our spiritual enemies (Ephesians 6:12).
+Praying imprecations on human foes is unjustifiable, as it would require taking these prayers out of context.
+In the New Testament, Jesus exhorts us to pray for our enemies (Matthew 5:44–48; Luke 6:27–38), but praying for their death or for bad things to happen to them isn’t what He meant.
+Instead, we are to pray for their salvation first and foremost, and then for God’s will to be done.
+There’s no greater blessing than a personal relationship with Jesus Christ, and that’s what Jesus means by praying for and blessing those who curse us.